michaelknopf/monopoly-odds/README.md

 # Monopoly Odds

-Solution to this Project Euler problem [Monopoly odds](https://projecteuler.net/problem=84).
+Solution to the Project Euler problem [Monopoly Odds](https://projecteuler.net/problem=84).
+Simulates a single player progressing through a Monopoly game with simplified rules and calculates the squares most frequently landed on.